 Exhibits to Guidelines for Prequalification of General Contractors and Subcontractors

 Standard Forms for Subcontractor Prequalification

 Effective on July 19, 2004, Chapter 193 of the Acts of 2004 inserted a new provision into M.G.L.c.
 149,§44, which governs public building procurement.
 The new provision, M.G.L. c 149,§44A½ requires public awarding authorities to engage the services on an Owner's Project Manager on all building projects estimated to cost $1.5 million or more....

-Contractors wishing to submit prime bids on public building projects estimated to cost more than one hundred thousand dollars ($100,000) for the construction, reconstruction, installation, demolition, maintenance, or repair of any publicly owned building must first be certified by the Division of Capital Asset Management .
+Contractors wishing to submit prime bids on public building projects estimated to cost more than one hundred fifty thousand dollars ($150,000) for the construction, reconstruction, installation, demolition, maintenance, or repair of any publicly owned building must first be certified by the Division of Capital Asset Management and Maintenance.
 Certification is also required for filed sub-bids.
-The certification process is conducted by DCAM Contractor Certification Office.
+The certification process is conducted by DCAMM Contractor Certification Office.